eberban/eberban/books/refgram/src/dictionary_conventions.md

 it will also satisfy the predicate.

 Having mainly set arguments like so means that, unless specified, the number of members of the set is left vague.
-Thus, the sentence _mi bure meon_ could equally mean the following :
+Thus, the sentence _mi etiansa meon_ could equally mean the following :

 - __I__ eat __one apple__.